 1. Determining Organisational Objectives and plans

-The first activity at the beginning of an organization is setting objectives which generate various plans and policies that provide direction for future course of action.
+The first activity at the beginning of an organization is setting objectives that generate various plans and policies that provide direction for future course of action.

-Organizational Policies with regard to effective utilization of human resources should be identified and incorporated in the planning process.
+Organizational Policies with regard to effective utilization of human resources should be identified and incorporated into the planning process.

 2. Forecasting Manpower Requirement

-In one way, we can say that it depends on the scale of operations of the organization over the period of time.
+In one way, we can say that it depends on the scale of operations of the organization over a period of time.

 To a great extent, it is true, However, total human resource needs do not have a completely linear relationship with the volume of operation.

 This happens because there are factors that affect this relationship such as a change in the machine-man ratio, a change in productivity.